kyoung/trek/PMO.md

     - [x] Have LR sensors detect ships and allow configuration

 ## Hotfix
-- [ ] Repairing the bridge doesn't seem to fix blast damage to consoles
-- [ ] Levels can't pick their theme music?
 - [ ] ChinTok seems to have it's shields up after the sabotage in TinkerTailor
 - [ ] Transporting cargo destination menu is *really* slow between refreshes, for no apparent reason
     - It also seems that the DOM is there, just not displaying... turning any property on and off in the dev tools causes the menu to display?!